Mike Turnbull Barambah 2025-08-15

 The aftershock station deployment has enabled the calculation of well defined locations (for example, within error margins of 6 to 8 km for events of magnitude ML -0.3), and it seems that these events are occurring at a depth of from 10 to 15 km.

-The aftershocks seem to be conforming with a SW to NE lineation suggesting a possible fault line; however, this appearance may be an artifact of the locational errors.
+Although initially the aftershock observations seemed to be conforming with a SW to NE lineation suggesting a possible fault line, temporal development of the aftershocks are starting to contradict this observation.

 The aftershocks are occurring with considerable time spacing between successive events, sometimes with two or three days between events.
 The aftershocks are also of relatively low magnitudes (ML 1.8 to ML -0.8) (See Figure 3).
 This presentation is very different to that of the aftershock cum reactivation series associated with the Whitsunday Passage ML 5.8 event in 2016, and also with that of the 2015 Mt Perry ML 5.0, where in the few weeks following the main shock several aftershocks per day were being recorded.